 The .gov website has been a popular site for enrollment.
 But with a steady flow of glitches, delays, security concerns and patches, consumers still are frustrated with the lack of functionality.
 Perhaps that is why broker websites have become more popular with consumers, since they pay no fees, enroll easier, and receive unbiased assistance.
 Pa Marketplace information is easy to find.
 But the quality of that information must be considered.

 It's difficult to say "what" the best plans are, since everyone's needs and budget are different.
 But here are a few thoughts:

-The cheapest form of coverage is a "temporary" contract.
+The cheapest form of coverage is a "temporary" contract (previously mentioned).
 It's very affordable (Typically $25-$75 per month) and the carrier often approves benefits either instantaneously or within a day.
 For unemployed or laid-off workers, it's a very attractive low-cost option.
 However, since a temporary policy does not meet many of the necessary required mandates of Obamcare, they can only be purchased as an "off-Exchange" plan.

 The most comprehensive contract is perhaps an HMO (Health Maintenance Organization) with no deductible and low out of pocket expenses.
 Virtually everything is covered and there is rarely a limit on the number of physician or specialist visits.
 HealthAmerica (Coventry) and Independence Blue Cross (IBX) offer excellent HMOs through the Marketplace.
 However, there are many PPO plans that feature lower deductibles and copays.

 Highmark is one of the largest healthcare providers in the US.
 Throughout Western Pa and other parts of the state, they typically offer rates that are among the lowest available in that area.
 In Western Pennsylvania, Highmark BCBS, along with UPMC, provide the largest selection of low-cost plans.
 Their network availability of physicians and hospitals is among the largest that is offered through the Marketplace.